Kareadita/Kavita/CONTRIBUTING.md

     - cd Kavita/UI/Web
     - `npm install`
     - `npm install -g @angular/cli`
+    - `npm run cache-locale-prime` (only do this once to generate the locale file)
 4. Start angular server `ng serve`
 5. Build the project in Visual Studio/Rider, Setting startup project to `API`
 6. Debug the project in Visual Studio/Rider